 Following the outbreak of civil war in 1991, and the toppling of dictator Said Barre, Somalia entered into a state of anarchy.
 The nation splintered into various autonomous regions, with tribal warlords claiming authority over territorial domains.
 Following years of involvement from the international community, the early 2000s saw the reestablishment of a transitional government, and in 2012, the passage of a constitution, which established Somalia as a “federation,” or a union of partially self-governing states.

 Aristocracy refers to a form of government in which wealthy nobles are given power over those in lower socioeconomic strata.
-Positions of leadership are reserved for those of an elite ruling class, a status which is typically hereditary.
+Positions of leadership are reserved for those of an elite ruling class, a status that is typically hereditary.
 The privileged ruling class is viewed, in this system, as possessing the education, upbringing, and genetic traits required for rulership.
 Aristocracy promotes an inherent class system that connects wealth and ethnicity with both the ability and right to rule.

 Ancient Greece gives us both the word aristocracy (aristos=excellent; krato=power) as well as the concept itself.
 In ancient Greece, a council of empowered leading citizens was viewed as offsetting the absolute power bestowed upon a monarchy.
 Plato viewed the concept positively, referring to the aristocracy as being comprised of “philosopher kings,” those with the knowledge and intellectual curiosity to rule as well as the requisite wealth and bloodline.
-But as the idea of aristocracy has become more distant from Ancient Greece, the dimensions of education and qualification have been stripped from its meaning.
+But as the idea of aristocracy has become more distant from Ancient Greece, the dimensions of education and qualification have been stripped from their meaning.
 Today, it more largely refers to an inherently unequal form of government in which a small class of wealthy elites rules the majority population.

 Bureaucracy refers to a form of government in which non-elected government officials carry out public responsibilities as dictated by administrative policy-making groups.
 In a bureaucracy, rules, regulations, procedures, and outcomes are formulated to maintain order, achieve efficiency, and prevent favoritism within the system.
 Bureaucracies rarely serve as forms of government on their own but are instead often used as mechanisms to underlie and strengthen overarching forms of government.
 Indeed, bureaucratic streamlining of policy implementation can take place under the rule of a dictator or a democracy.